WHY HAVE NO RICH AND NO POOR?

 The upper class knows that when people are not economically insecure (i.e., when there is no poverty and no fear of falling into poverty) people start feeling not like dirt but like people who can dare to stand up to the ruling upper class and fight to make society truly equal and egalitarian.
 This is what happened in the "radical 60s," when economic inequality was at a long time MINIMUM in the U.S. and unlike today many families could live well on the income of only one high school graduate; in France a revolution almost took place in May of 1968 when economic inequality was at a long time minimum and economic prosperity was very high compared to the hardships that had followed World War II.
 The ruling class was frightened to death in the "radical 60s"; it blamed the problem--a challenge to its authority in all walks of life--on "rising expectations."
 It deliberately arranged in subsequent decades to lower people's expectations.
-This is discussed in an article (click here) about one of the ways the ruling class did this: making health care profit-driven with HMOs.
+This is discussed in an article (click here) about the ways the ruling class did this, such as making health care profit-driven with HMOs.

 Almost all of the problems that the upper class creates for working class people (many of which are discussed on the subpages of our "Specific Issues" page) are ways that the wealthy ruling upper class treats working class people like dirt.
 The upper class motive for this is not simply to maximize profits; it is to assert social domination over the working class.